 Google Ad Manager is a real-time marketplace partnered with the Google Display Network for buying and selling advertising.
 It represents another market for advertisers to bid on display advertising across the Internet.
-When you have a campaign that targets the Display Network, you automatically have access to Ad Manager publisher sites that comply with Google Ads guidelines.
+When you have a campaign that targets the Display Network, you automatically have access to Ad Manager publisher sites that follow Google Ads guidelines.

 If you go butterfly hunting during the height of summer, the bigger your butterfly net, the more butterflies you'll be able to catch.
 The same goes for your customers: if you use a wider net, you might be able to capture customers from high-traffic parts of the web that weren't previously available to you.
 That's why showing your ads on Ad Manager publisher sites can help you bring in new customers that you weren't able to reach before.